-1 - (2) Off-street parking requirement for commercia
+1 - (2) Off-street parking requirement for commercial

 2 space in a mixed-use development.

 3 -

-4 - (3) - Maximum lot coverage.
+4 - (3) Maximum lot coverage.

 5 -

-6 - (4) - Setback from a residential property line, excep
+6 - (4) Setback from a residential property line, except

-.
 7 where a daylight plane is required.

 8 -

-9 b) Where an applicant desires to seek modifications or
+9 b) Where an applicant desires to seek modifications of

-10 the following requirements as concessions, the applicant shal
+10 the following requirements as concessions, the applicant shall

 11 be responsible for presenting detailed financial information to

-12 demonstrate that such concession would result in necessary
+12 demonstrate that such concession would result in necessary,

 13 identifiable, financially sufficient, and actual cost reductions

 14 that could not be achieved without the concession:

 15

 16 - (1) Floor-area ratio for commercial space in a

 17 mixed-use development.

 18 -

 19 - (2) Floor-area ratio for residential space.

 20 -

 21 - (3) Combined floor-area ratio of a mixed-use

 22 development.

 23 -

-24 - (4) Height limit within a commercial district
+24 - (4) Height limit within a commercial district,

 25 except within fifteen (15) feet of a street right-of-way

 26 line.

 27 -

-28 - (5) Height limit within a commercial district
+28 - (5) Height limit within a commercial district,

-29 abutting a street right-of-way line.
+29 abutting a street right of way line.

-- 1 1

-- (6) Setback requirement or height limit where a daylight plane is required. - (7) Minimum usable open space. - - (8) Height limit in a residential district. - (9) Reduction of off-street parking ratios below those that may be approved pursuant to Government Code Section 65915 (p). - 3) Modification of architectural design requirements that exceed the minimum building standards approved by the California Building Standards Commission as provided in Part 2.5 (commencing with Section 18901) of Division 13 of the California Health and Safety Code. - oval of mixed-use zoning in conjunction with the housing cial, office, industrial, or other land uses will reduce the g development and if the commercial, office, industrial or and the contesting b.
-Approval of mixed use zoning in conjunction with the housing project if commercial, office, industrial, or other land uses will reduce the cost of the housing development and if the commercial, office, industrial or other land uses are compatible with the housing project and with the existing or planned development in the area where the proposed housing project will be located.

-eb.
-Other regulatory incentives or concessions proposed by the applicant or the City that result in identifiable, financially sufficient and actual cost reductions-to provide for affordable housing costs, as defined in d.
+1 - 2 - (6) Setback requirement or height limit where a 3 daylight plane is required.
+4 - 5 - (7) Minimum usable open space.
+6 - 7 - (8) Height limit in a residential district.
+8 - 9 - (9) Reduction of off-street parking ratios below 10 those that may be approved pursuant to Government Code 11 Section 65915 (p).
+12 - 13 - 3) Modification of architectural design 14 requirements that exceed the minimum building standards 15 approved by the California Building Standards 16 Commission as provided in Part 2.5 (commencing with 17 Section 18901) of Division 13 of the California Health 18 and Safety Code.
+19 - 20 b.
+Approval of mixed-use zoning in conjunction with the housing 21 project if commercial, office, industrial, or other land uses will reduce the 22 cost of the housing development and if the commercial, office, industrial or 23 other land uses are compatible with the housing project and with the existing 24 or planned development in the area where the proposed housing project will 25 be located.
+26 27 -------------------------------------- 28 applicant or the City that result in identifiable, financially sufficient and 29 actual cost reductions-to provide for affordable housing costs, as defined in d.
 At the City's sole discretion, direct financial incentives including the provision of publicly owned land, or the waiver of fees or dedication requirements.
 Any such incentives would require that the project comply with legal requirements regarding prevailing wage.